-- If a consignment note is issued, it indicates that the lien on the goods has been transferred (to the transporter) and the transporter becomes responsible for the goods till its safe delivery to the consignee.
+- provides service in relation to transport of goods by road and - issues consignment note, by whatever name called. - Thus, it can be seen that issuance of a consignment note is the sine-qua- non for a supplier of service to be considered as a GTA.
+If such a consignment note is not issued by the transporter, the service provider will not come within the ambit of GTA. - If a consignment note is issued, it indicates that the lien on the goods has been transferred (to the transporter) and the transporter becomes responsible for the goods till its safe delivery to the consignee.
 It is only the services of such GTA, which assumes agency functions, that has been brought into the GST net. - Individual truck/tempo operators who do not issue any consignment note are not covered within the meaning of the term GTA.
-As a result, the services provided by such individual transporters who do not issue a consignment note will be covered by the entry at Entry 18, which are exempt from GST.
+As a result, the services provided by such individual transporters who do not issue a consignment note will be covered by the entry at Entry 18 of Notification, which are exempt from GST.

-(35) Hari Prasad owns a single truck and operates it himself.
+(34) Hari Prasad owns a truck and operates it himself.
 He carries the goods booked for his truck without issuance of consignment note.
 Services provided by Hari Prasad by way of transportation of goods by road are exempt under Entry 18.

-Consignment note means a document, issued by a GTA against the receipt of goods for the purpose of transport of goods by road in a goods carriage, which is serially numbered, and contains:

-- registration number of the goods carriage in which the goods are transported, - details of the goods transported, - details of the place of origin and destination, - gross weight of the consignment; - GSTIN of the person liable for paying tax whether consignor, consignee or GTA - other particulars as prescribed for a tax invoice41.
+- Consignment note means a document, issued by a GTA against the receipt of goods for the purpose of transport of goods by road in a goods carriage, which is serially numbered, and contains: - Consignment Note - ✓ the name of the consignor and consignee, - registration number of the goods carriage in which the goods are transported, - details of the goods transported, - details of the place of origin and destination, - gross weight of the consignment; - ✓ GSTIN of the person liable for paying tax whether consignor, consignee or GTA - \checkmark other particulars as prescribed for a tax invoice38.